 “The problem is he’s simply not the man I married.”

-A one act play for three actresses inspired by the almost-believable impossibilities in comic opera and Samuel Beckett’s immobilised characters.
-Here we’re closer to home in a Surrey beauty spa and with the anonymity of the face mask and the warmed towelling wrap, it’s so pleasant to confide in a stranger.
+This one act comedy for three actresses was inspired by farcical opera plots and Samuel Beckett’s characters, immobilised in their dustbins and sand heaps.
+Now we’re closer to home in a Surrey beauty spa and with the anonymity of the turban, the warmed towelling wrap and with music to relax the troubled spirit, we can so easily find ourselves confiding in a stranger.

 “It isn’t hiding if no one is looking for him”